 It's not required to register your bike at OSU, but it's a good idea.
 Registering your bike makes it easier for law enforcement agencies to return it to you if it's stolen.
 Both OSU's Department of Public Safety and the Corvallis Police Department use Project 529, a national online bike registration, reporting, and recovery site.

 When you register your bike, it's best if you know your bike's serial number.
 Read more about how to find your bike's serial number.

 Bike lockers are more secure than bike racks, especially if your bike will be locked on campus overnight.
 Lockers protect both your bike and any unsecured parts such as the wheels and seat.
 Bike lockers also protect bikes from the elements.

 Snell Hall Bike Lockers

-Lockers are available for rental for $30 per term.
-More information on Bike Locker rentals is available on the Parking Services page.
-To make a rental, visit the parking office in Adams Hall between 7:30 A.M. and 4:30 P.M., Monday through Friday.
+To rent a locker, visit the Transportation Services office in Adams Hall between 7:30 A.M. and 4:30 P.M., Monday through Friday.